fetiu/tite/readme.md

 ## Philosophy

-Tite aims to provide a strict and concise coding environment, allowing developers to write clear and efficient code without the burden of numerous keywords with subtle distinctions.
+Tite aims to provide a strict and concise coding environment, allowing developers to write clear and efficient code without being overwhelmed by numerous keywords.

 There are only a few basic rules in Tite: